About the FICO Credit Score

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building a credit score.
 Fair Isaac and Cooriginally developed this score. .
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to calculate your credit score:

-• Balances on your Credit Cards - How many accounts do you hold?
+• Balances on your Credit Cards - How many accounts do you carry?
 How much do you owe on your accounts?

 • Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-To improve your FICO score, you must obtain the reports that are used to build it.
+In order to improve your credit score, you must get the reports that are used to build it.
 Of course, you need the score as well.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-They also provide helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Fair Isaac, the company that invented the original FICO credit score, sells credit scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
+They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report every year from all three credit reporting agencies at AnnualCreditReport.com.
+You can get a free credit report once a year from all three agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Got a Question?